Funding for English, Welsh & Northern Irish Students

 Statutory funding for students from England is administered by Student Finance England.

 Funding packages awarded by Student Finance England provide support for tuition fees and living costs in the form of tuition fee loans and maintenance loans.
 You can apply for a Tuition Fee Loan of up to £9,250 which is paid directly to the University on your behalf.
 You can apply for a Maintenance Loan for living costs, but the value that you are entitled to will vary depending on where you live, where you study and your household income.
-The Student Finance England website will provide details so you can see the level of support you might expect to receive.
+The UK Government website will provide details so you can see the level of support you might expect to receive.

 You may also be entitled to additional support such as the childcare grant and the parents' learning allowance, and may also be able to claim additional support should you study abroad as part of your course.